AltaPay/plugin-shopify/wiki.md

 >**Note**
 >
 > Order lines are required for Klarna payments.
 So you have to enable the "Order lines" option for Klarna in Terminal settings.
-This will automatically add a single line item with **Total** amount to ensure that the total amount of the order is correct.
-We did this change as line items aren't available through Shopify's Payments Apps APIs.
+This will automatically add a single line item with **Total** amount as Shopify does not share actual line items with any third-party payment provider.
 >
 > To enable the order lines, click on a Klarna terminal and scroll to the "Order lines" section, and click on the "Enable" button.